Go Ad-Free

 In other words, low LDL cholesterol was associated with a higher incidence of stroke and conversely, higher levels of LDL cholesterol were linked to a lower likelihood of a bleeding stroke.

-New Research Linking Low LDL Cholesterol to Bleeding Strokes:
+Low LDL Cholesterol and Bleeding Strokes:

 The authors reviewed data collected from the Women’s Health Study.
 Nearly 28,000 women were followed for almost 20 years.

-Results of Low LDL Cholesterol:
+Results of Low Levels of LDL Cholesterol:

 What they found was that women with LDL cholesterol levels that were lower than 70 mg/dl were more than twice as likely to experience a hemorrhagic stroke as those with LDL cholesterol levels between 100 and 130.
 The authors acknowledge that the underlying mechanisms behind this life-threatening complication are not completely understood.
 They go on to say, though, that: